Dyslexia is a learning disability that affects language, reading, and writing. It can keep people from realizing their full potential as learners.

 Types of Dyslexia

 Dyslexia varies quite a bit.
 People with severe dyslexia find it extremely difficult to become readers and spellers.
-Others may experience milder challenges that make reading laborious and unsatisfying.
+Others may experience milder challenges that make reading slow-going and unsatisfying.

 In all cases, dyslexia makes it hard to learn from and communicate through print.